gmarin13/MIAMI/doc/README.txt

 -----------------------------------
 If you got the xml files, things are going fairly well, but you are not finished just yet.
-You need to gather all of the application's source files to be able to browse the performance data mapped to application source code.
+You need to gather all of the application's source files to be able to browse the performance data mapped to the application source code.

-Unfortunatelly, this is not a fully automated process yet, but we tried to automate it as much as possible using a collection of shell scripts.
+Unfortunatelly, this is not a fully automated process yet, but we tried to automate parts of it using a collection of shell scripts.
-You must run the following shell script passing one of the generated XML files as a parameter:
+You must run the following shell script, specifying one of the generated XML files as a parameter:
 <MIAMI_ROOT>/ExtractSourceFiles/copySourceFiles.sh <xml_db_file>